Rangers ride unearned runs to win over Angels

 The Texas Rangers scored three unearned runs in the fourth inning and held on for a 4-3 win against the Los Angeles Angels in the opener of the three-game series on Friday night in Arlington, Texas.
 Jordan Lyles (1-1) earned his first win with the Rangers.
 The veteran right-hander went 5 1/3 innings, allowing three runs and six hits, striking out five and walking two.

 Angels starter Griffin Canning (0-2) didn't fare as well, walking six batters over 3 2/3 innings and making a throwing error that led to another run.
-He gave up four runs (one earned), three hits and struck out four.
-Canning couldn't overcome a costly error by Angels second baseman Tommy La Stella in the fourth inning.
+He gave up four runs (one earned) on three hits and struck out four.
+Canning couldn't overcome a costly error by Angel's second baseman Tommy La Stella in the fourth inning.

-The Rangers trailed 3-1 with runners at first and second and one out when catcher Isiah Kiner-Falefa hit a routine grounder to La Stella for a potential double play.
+The Rangers trailed 3-1 with runners at first and second and one out when Isiah Kiner-Falefa hit a routine grounder to La Stella for a potential double play.
 La Stella couldn't field the grounder cleanly, however, and the Angels didn't get anybody out on the play.
-Canning followed by walking in a run before making the throwing error on a pickoff attempt that brought home another and tied the score 3-3.
+Canning followed by walking Robinson Chirinos to force in a run before making the throwing error on a pickoff attempt that brought home another and tied the score 3-3.

-Canning walked Shin-Soo Choo to reload the bases and was relieved by Mike Mayers, who nicked Nick Solak with a pitch to force in another run and give Texas a 4-3 lead.
+Canning walked Shin-Soo Choo to reload the bases and was replaced by Mike Mayers, who nicked Nick Solak with a pitch to score another run and give Texas a 4-3 lead.
 Jonathan Hernandez, the Rangers' fourth pitcher, got La Stella to pop out with the bases loaded to end the seventh, then struck out the side in the eighth.

-Rafael Montero made his season debut in the ninth and retired the side in order for his first major league save.
-On his 29th birthday, Angels center fielder Mike Trout slammed a two-run homer to deep left-center field in the first inning, the fifth time he has homered on his birthday in his 10-year career.
+Rafael Montero made his season debut in the ninth and retired the side in order for his first major league saves.
+On his 29th birthday, Angel's center fielder Mike Trout slammed a two-run homer to deep left-center field in the first inning, the fifth time he has homered on his birthday in his 10-year career.

 - READ MORE ON: